vidasdti/PythonProjects/nqueens-solver/README.md

 - Vertically
 - Diagonally

-This project solves the problem using local search optimization techniques.
+This project solves the problem using local search algorithms.

 ---